What are some of the most common signs of a job seeker scam?

 If you haven't paid an upfront fee, given your credit card number, or provided sensitive data (such as your SSN or birth date), then the job offer is probably real.
 However, there's still the possibility that they will collect this information after they have "hired" you, such as when you fill out your tax withholding form (which contains your SSN).
 Also, by setting up a direct deposit arrangement, scammers could attempt to access your bank account and drain your funds.

-Fraudulent individuals and crime rings are adept at exploiting crises, and COVID-19 is no exception.
-It’s much easier for scammers to take advantage of job seekers when it’s billed as a work-from-home job, since they don’t have to worry about faking their workplace.
-Since many jobs that were once done in an office environment are now being offered as remote positions, you’ll need to be extra vigilant about these offers.
+Fraudulent individuals and crime rings are adept at exploiting crises.
+It's much easier for scammers to take advantage of job seekers when it's billed as a work-from-home job, since they don't have to worry about faking their workplace.
+Since many jobs that were once done in an office environment are now being offered as remote positions, you'll need to be extra vigilant about these offers.

 Every situation is different, but your best bet is to review the common signs of a job seeker scam listed above and always safeguard sensitive personal information.

 How can I check whether a company is real?

 If you're at all suspicious about an employer or offer, you should conduct exhaustive research.
 Search the company's name along with terms such as "scam" or "review" to see whether it is a known scam (but be mindful that allegations of a scam may not be credible).
 You also may want to check with your local consumer protection agency, state Attorney General's Office, and the Better Business Bureau.
 Again, trust your instincts if something just doesn't seem right.
 Once again, double check the information given in the job ad with any information you've asked for, such as the company website, contact information, and company address.

 How can I tell if a job recruiter might be scamming me?